mfem/web/src/examples.md

    showElement("mesh-explorer", meshing && all2 && all3 && all4);
    showElement("mesh-optimizer", meshing && all2 && all3 && all4);
    showElement("lor-transfer", meshing && (l2 || h1) && all3 && all4);
+   showElement("gslib-interpolation", meshing && all2 && all3 && all4);

    // External miniapps
    numExamples += 1; // update when adding miniapps!